filecoin-project/specs/src/algorithms/post/election_post.md

     - `post_randomness = VRF_miner(ChainRandomness(currentBlockHeight - SPC.post_lookback))`

 2. **(select eligible sectors)**
 The miner calls `GenerateCandidates` from proofs with their non-faulted (declared or detected) sectors, meaning those in their `proving set` (from the `StorageMinerActor`) along with `numSectorsSampled` `PartialTickets`.
+Note that the PoSt sectors are sampled over the `ProvingSet` and not just active sectors since if the PoSt is successful all PoSt in the `ProvingSet` will become active.
+That is, by including these sectors in their `ProvingSet`, miners are claiming that these are active sectors, which will be proven in the PoSt itself.
+Therefore we can use these sectors to generate the PoSt.

 ```text
     numSectorsMiner = len(miner.provingSet)
     numSectorsSampled = ceil(EPoStSamplingRate * numSectorsMiner)
 ```

-Note also that even with `numSectorsSampled == len(ProvingSet)`, this process may not sample all of a miner’s sectors in any given epoch, due to collisions in the pseudorandom sector ID selection process.
+Note also that even with `numSectorsSampled == len(ProvingSet)`, this process may not sample all of a miner’s sectors in any given epoch, given how the data to be proven in challenged sectors is selected (there could be collisions, e.g. the same sectors selected multiple times).

 3. **(generate Partial Ticket(s))** for each selected sector